 The recruitment process does not end by simply helping a person find a suitable job.
 The main purpose of post-employment services is to help the person to keep his job.
 This service may be offered once or several times and may include any of the rehabilitation elements, such as counselling, training, communication with the employer and other services, but in a brief and non-intensive manner.
 Post-employment services include maintenance of wheelchairs or hearing aids, additional professional training when the job requirements change, provision of health services, counselling and guidance.

 A set of procedures that aim at designing work in a manner that allows persons with disabilities to do it.
 Such procedures include removal of obstacles from the workplace, whether such obstacles are relevant to architectural aspects or labor laws and regulations.
 This also includes the procedures related to improving the professional competence of people with disabilities through the use of artificial limbs or various adaptive equipment.
-For this reason, work engineering mainly focuses on adapting work, but may also include implementation of certain procedures in order to develop the person’s effectiveness level.IntegrationTeaching students with special needs with ordinary students in general education schools, either in whole or in part.
+For this reason, work engineering mainly focuses on adapting work, but may also include implementation of certain procedures in order to develop the person’s effectiveness level.IntegrationTeaching People of Determination students with ordinary students in general education schools, either in whole or in part.
 Integration is the practical application of the principle of normalization at school level.
 The goal of integration is to achieve the principle of equality of educational opportunities and to encourage ordinary teachers, teachers of special education, managers, parents and students to cooperate in order to meet the special educational needs of students with disabilities.
 Integration in its comprehensive sense is not limited to academic integration, but it also includes social integration.

 These are the specialized services provided by the integration team to the students who have been integrated into general education schools.
 The multidisciplinary team continues to provide support and specialized programs for the school, teacher and student.
 Such services seek to ensure the success of the integration process and the success of the student at the school after being transferred from the care and rehabilitation center to a general education school.